 To beautiful, rebel covers!

-Writer, designer, and author consultant Angie Donelle has worked with hundreds of publishing houses and independent authors, many of whom have went on to publish best sellers.
+Writer, designer, and author consultant Angie Donelle has worked with hundreds of independent authors, many of whom have went on to publish best sellers.

 Angie believes in providing value and integrity to independent authors through exemplary design and support.
 Work with Angie